KanoComputing/kano-settings/README.md

 The resolution of the display can be configured from this setting.
 The list of modes offered depend directly on the screen/monitor used.

+If your screen requires special settings or lacks EDID information and you need to manually set them, create a file in the boot partition as well with the name "/boot/no-config-writes".
+This will tell Kano OS not to try to optimize your modes or resolution.

 ### WiFi

 Tool to configure your internet connection: ethernet, wifi or smartphone USB tethering.